pricechecker

 Understanding where you stand compared to your competitors in terms of price, sales, promotions, stocks, and customer experience can help you understand their tastes, preferences, and behaviour.

-Price monitoring software like Pricechecker helps you get all this data and then some, promptly and accurately so you can respond to changes in the market quickly and in a relevant manner.
+Price monitoring software like pricechecker helps you get all this data and then some, promptly and accurately so you can respond to changes in the market quickly and in a relevant manner.
 They also help you understand the effects of price on the sale of the product or product segment and thereby execute strategies to influence customer behaviour through price changes.